-There was no Christmas tree, but a shining star blazed with triumph in the heavens.
+Not a Christmas tree in sight, but a shining star blazed with triumph in the heavens.

-There were no carolers, but real angels sang and blew their trumpets as they announced His birth to the nearby shepherds.
+No carolers, but real angels sang and blew trumpets as they announced His birth to nearby shepherds watching their flocks by night.

-There was no engraved birth announcement, but His star in the sky announced that a savior for all mankind had been born.
+No engraved birth announcement, but His star in the sky announced that a Savior for all mankind had been born.

-There was no exchange of gifts, but three kings from other lands brought Him gold, frankincense and myrrh.
+No exchange of gifts except from three kings from disant lands, who brought Him gold, frankincense and myrrh.

 Joy to the world, The Lord is come,

 And heaven and nature sing!

 Enjoy Joy to the World by Chris Tomlin.
 Click Here.

 Great blog, Karen.
 Puts things in real perspective.
 Wishing you and yours a Very Merry Christmas…Jesus is the reason for the season!